Jimmy Savile, the Enterprise and Regulatory Rights Bill, and ‘consultation’…

 So maybe the Government does still listen occasionally, and maybe it is still worthwhile responding to consultation exercises after all…

-Current Controversies, Editorial, Paul Statham,
+Current Controversies, Editorial, Marcus Weatherby, Paul Statham,

 Previous post Next post